lmrolls/Macroeconomic-Forecasting-with-FMMDE/README.md

 * `boot`: A string specifying the bootstrap type.
 Can be `'radem'` for Rademacher (default) or `'esc'` for Mammen distribution.
 * `cut`: A logical value (`true` or `false`).
 If `true`, the bootstrap procedure is applied only to a truncated fraction (one-third) of the estimated factors, which significantly reduces computation time.
 See **Appendix B** for more details on this truncation solution.

-## Repository Structure
+## Repository Structure and Outputs

-The project's code is located in the `code/` folder, which is organized into two main subdirectories:
+The project's code is located in the `code/` folder.

 * `code/codeForSimulations`: Contains all scripts for the Monte Carlo simulations.
-By running the main files in the subfolders (e.g., `Table1`, `Table2`), you can generate **Tables 1 through 5** in the paper.
 All script outputs are saved in the `outputFromSimulations` folder, which contains `.mat` files, Excel tables, and LaTeX code with the simulation results.
-The scripts use a fixed seed, ensuring that the same output files can be reproduced.
     * **Note on Simulations**: For detailed information on the simulation setup and computational performance, please refer to **Appendix B** of the paper.
-It discusses methods to speed up heavy computations, such as a truncation argument (`n/2`).
-This option can be enabled in the `seqTest.m` function by setting the argument `cut = true;`, which is particularly useful for lengthy reproductions like Table 3.
-    * The output in LaTeX format is generated using the `latexTable` function by Eli Duenisch (2025).
-* `code/empiricalAnalysis`: Includes the scripts and functions required to perform the empirical analysis and generate the corresponding **figures and tables**.
+* `code/empiricalAnalysis`: Includes the scripts and functions required to perform the empirical analysis.
+This folder contains subdirectories for the `MainReplication` (including `MainForecast`), competing models (`SpaSM`, `ICA`, etc.), and `ReplicationTables`.

 ## Data Information

 * **Simulation Data**: The data for the simulation studies (Tables 1-5) is generated by the scripts located in `code/codeForSimulations/DGPs/`.
 * **Empirical Data**:
     * The primary empirical analysis uses the **FRED-MD database** (McCracken & Ng, 2016).
 This is a publicly available dataset of 119 U.S. monthly macroeconomic variables spanning from January 1959 to January 2024.
 The data can be accessed online at: <https://www.stlouisfed.org/research/economists/mccracken/fred-databases>.
-As described in the paper, all series are pre-processed to ensure stationarity through differencing, logarithms, or differences of logarithms.
+As described in the paper, all series are pre-processed to ensure stationarity.
 A full list of variables and their transformations is available in **Appendix A** of the paper.
 The necessary data file, `current_May2024.csv`, is included in the `code/empiricalAnalysis/Data` folder.
     * For the analysis including the COVID-19 pandemic, the model uses data on monthly deaths to 'de-COVID' the series, following the approach of **Ng (2021)**.
 The required data file, `dataCovidSerenaNg.csv`, is also included in the `code/empiricalAnalysis/Data` folder.

-## Mapping Code to Paper Outputs

-* **Tables 1-5 (Simulations)**: Generated by the `MainFile_TAB*.m` scripts within the corresponding `code/codeForSimulations/Table*` folders.
-* **Tables 6-11 (Empirical Analysis)**: Generated by the master script, `sMasterEmpiricalApplication.m`.
-* **Figures**: Generated by `empiricalAnalysis/plotsLuca/plots.m`.

-## How to Run the Analysis

-1.  **Clone the Repository**.
-2.  **Open MATLAB** and navigate to the cloned repository's main (root) folder.
-3.  **Run the Empirical Analysis**:
-    ```matlab
-    run sMasterEmpiricalApplication.m
-    ```
-4.  **Run Individual Simulations** (Optional): To run a specific simulation for a table, you can execute its main file directly.
-For example, for Table 1:
-    ```matlab
-    run code/codeForSimulations/Table1/MainFile_TAB1.m
-    ```

 ## System and Software Environment